zammad/zammad-user-documentation/advanced/tabs.rst

    You'll be returned to the last view that was open.

 Close tab on ticket close
-   Ticket tabs will be closed only if you the state to "closed" upon ticket update.
+   Ticket tabs will be closed only if you change the state to "closed" upon ticket update.

       .. note::